karim-martin/PEP456Grade/ReadMe.md

 ## Prompt

-Please review, clean, merge and update code in the grade6.html file.
+Please Improve and add missing information.
 Ensure the material is accurate, detailed and clear enough for the student at that level to understand like grade4.html file.
-Please note that I want you to organize by themes rather than strand like grade4.html file.
+Please note that I want you to organize by themes rather than strand like grade6.html file.
 Compare that section with the reference content provided below.